Plagiarism has to do with taking what belongs to others and representing it as your own.

 - Try the online Plagiarism tutorial.
 This is interactive and will take time to do well.
 Contact the library for information on collecting statistics from student use of this tutorial.

-- Contact the library to learn how to get any of our online tutorials integrated into WebCT
+- Contact the library to learn how to get any of our online tutorials integrated into Blackboard

 - Safe Assign.
-Lee College subscribes to Safe Assign through our Blackboard/WebCT subscription.
-Contact the WebCT administrator for information.
+Lee College subscribes to Safe Assign through our Blackboard subscription.
+Contact the Blackboard administrator for information.

 - “The Glatt Plagiarism Self-Detection Test provides a ROUGH estimate that plagiarism has or has not occurred.
 Based on the percentage of correct answers, the test results are intended to be used to help you become aware of text which you may have inadvertently plagiarized.”